briahnna123/run_analysis/CodeBook.md

 train_x merge test_x --> features_x <br />
 train_y merge test_y --> activity_y <br />
 train_subject merge test_subjec --> subject_train_test <br />

+# Completed Clean/Tidy Data <br />
+The file was extracted in a file called "tidy_data.txt".
+This file contain the clean data with the mean and standard deviation for each measurement along with Headers.